 One of the best places for largemouth bass is the Bureau of Reclamation’s New Melones Lake in California.
 From Kenai National Wildlife Refuge in Alaska to J. Clark Salyer National Wildlife Refuge in North Dakota to Missisquoi National Wildlife Refuge in Vermont, ice fishing is a fun winter pastime.
 Anglers can float through a wilderness canyon in Colorado’s Gunnison Gorge National Conservation Area while casting for trophy brown trout.
 For an amazing adventure and rainbow trout, do some fly fishing in the Firehole River at Yellowstone National Park in Wyoming, where geysers steam along the riverbanks.

 These are just a few examples of the stunning places you can cast a line.
-In total, there are 270 national parks, 309 national wildlife refuges under the U.S. Fish and Wildlife Service, and 245 million acres of land managed by the Bureau of Land Management -- not to mention most of the nation’s 208 wild and scenic rivers that have outstanding fishing opportunities.
+In total, there are 270 national parks managed by the National Park Service, 296 national wildlife refuges and 21 national fish hatcheries under the U.S. Fish and Wildlife Service, and 245 million acres of land with over 130,000 miles of fishable rivers and streams managed by the Bureau of Land Management — not to mention most of the nation’s 208 wild and scenic rivers that have outstanding fishing opportunities.
 The Bureau of Reclamation also provides over 450 boat launch ramps at its 338 reservoirs to help you get to your favorite fishing spots.

 Wherever you take your rod, please remember to obey the law and stay off private land unless you have permission.

-Most of the fun of fishing is spending time with friends and family, and sharing your latest fishing yarn.
-If you need some inspiration, check out these hunting and fishing stories from Interior employees.
+Most of the fun of fishing is spending time with friends and family and sharing your latest fishing yarn.
+If you need some inspiration, check out these fish stories.